rollbear/trompeloeil/docs/reference.md

 [**`LR_THROW(...)`**](#LR_THROW) or [**`THROW(...)`**](#THROW) is required.
 *expr* may refer to parameters in the call with their positional names `_1`, `_2`, etc.
 This code may alter out-parameters.
-If you need to return an lvalue reference, use `std::ref()`.

 Named local objects accessed here refers to a copy.